Cast Courts: Three Davids

+The galley houses three depictions of David.
 Michelangelo's David was the museum's first major cast of Italian figure sculpture.
-It was acquired in 1857 when it was sent as a gift from the Grand Duke of Tuscany to Queen Victoria – apparently in an attempt to placate English anger at his refusal to allow the National Gallery to export Domenico Ghirlandaio's Madonna Enthroned.
-The gift was entirely unexpected and the Queen promptly gave the cast to the then South Kensington Museum which is now the Victoria and Albert Museum.
+The cast was sent to Queen Victoria by Leopold II, Grand Duke of Tuscany, reportedly after he had refused to allow the National Gallery to export a painting by Domenico Ghirlandaio.
+Queen Victoria donated the cast to the South Kensington Museum (now the V&A) when it arrived in England in 1857.

-In the reign of Queen Victoria, the display of male nudity was contentious and the Queen herself was said to find it shocking.
-The museum commissioned a suitably proportioned fig leaf that was kept in readiness in case of a visit by the Queen or other female dignitary: the fig leaf was then hung on the figure using a pair of hooks.
+During the Victorian era, the display of male nudity was contentious and the Queen herself was said to find it shocking.
+The museum commissioned a suitably proportioned fig leaf that was kept in readiness in case of a visit by the Queen or any other female dignitary: the fig leaf was then hung on the figure using a pair of hooks.
 Today, the fig leaf is no longer used, but it is displayed in a case at the back of the cast's plinth.

-Donatello's bronze statue of David (circa 1440s) is notable as the first unsupported standing work in bronze cast since classical times.
-The cast is painted to resemble the bronze of the original.

-A third image of David is a cast of David by Verrocchio.
+The second David is a replica of Donatello's bronze, which, apart from aesthetic considerations, is notable for being the first unsupported standing work in cast bronze made since classical times.
+The cast is painted to resemble the bronze of the original, which is in the collection of the Bargello in Florence.
+The third depiction is a cast of David by Verrocchio (the original of which is also in bronze and in the Bargello museum).